-Mid-Atlantic Gateway Office (Norfolk)
+Mid-Atlantic Gateway Office (Washington, DC)

 The Mid-Atlantic Gateway Office serves ports in lower New Jersey, Maryland, Virginia, and North Carolina.
 The Director serves as the US Department of Transportation and Maritime Administration’s regional representative, helping coordinate maritime stakeholders for freight and passenger services.